UPDATED: 13th NOV 2017

 - RedSpottedHanky is the default choice if you collect Tesco Clubcard vouchers.
 We’ll reveal why further on.

 - TravelSupermarket don’t charge booking fees or credit card fees.
 They are deal oriented so, if you’re flexible, check their homepage promotions to see what specials they’ve picked out this week.
-We saw London to Bath for £12 and a £41 London to Paris offer.
+We saw Birmingham to London for £11 and a £45 London to Paris offer.

 What matters most with all of these national sites – known as rail ticket retailers – is the range of routes and offers they find as well as their extra charges.